-Currently I am PhD student of the professor Georgios Katsaros, at the Institute of Science and Technology (IST) in Austria.
+Currently I am PhD student in the group of Georgios Katsaros, at the Institute of Science and Technology (IST) in Austria.
 It is very international institution with very high and ambitious goals and it makes me happy to be a part of it.
 Senior scientists here are highly qualified which has an impact on the development of my scientific skills through a direct communication, various talks and journal clubs organized at the institute.
 Working on the gate reflectometry as a spin qubit readout system will involve expanding my knowledge in high frequency signal components (amplifiers, filters, attenuators, coaxial cables), high frequency circuit design and possibly COMSOL simulations.

-If it proves to be very sensitive, as we expect, it would enable our group and me to move towards performing experiments to determine the characteristic spin lifetimes of the silicon germanium nanowire based double quantum dot qubit.
-Namely, the spin relaxation time T1, the spin dephasing time T2*, the spin echo T2ECHO time and the CPMG T2CPMG time.
+Also, it would allow me to visit our collaborators in Copenhagen and it would enable other scientific trips for enriching my scientific knowledge.

 With overall knowledge gained from the gate reflectometry design and from performing all above listed experiments, I hope I can be a good candidate to continue my work in the emerging area of quantum computation, after my PhD.

-The DOC fellowship would enable us to buy the necessary laboratory equipment for performing previously listed experiments for determination of the characteristic spin lifetimes.
-Namely, the vector signal generator needed for performing qubit state manipulation and the UHFLI (ultra-high frequency lock-in amplifier) which is needed for measuring a qubit state by sensing the gate reflectometry signal.
-Also, it would allow me to visit our collaborators in Copenhagen and it would enable other scientific trips for enriching my scientific knowledge.
+So in my view the structure should be

+What fascinates me about the field?
+Why does my profile fit well with this field?
+Why do I think IST Austria is a good place to do my PhD?

+What do I want to do after my Phd?

+Why will this fellowship help me in realizing b?